 Social media stories also offer tons of ways to get interactive with your consumers.
 Use the questions feature on Instagram to do Q&A with your audience.
 Post polls to get their input on products and ideas.

 Ask customers to tag you in their own stories so you can share the ways they’re wearing or using your products.
 These are just a few examples!

 Check out these brands who are already doing social media stories really well.

-AR and VR content has been around for awhile, but it’s finally finding its way into mainstream video marketing as technology becomes more accessible and consumers demand increasingly interactive content.
+AR and VR content has been around for awhile, but it’s finally finding its way into mainstream video marketing trends as technology becomes more accessible and consumers demand increasingly interactive content.
 Looking to the future, brands need to be ready to incorporate it into their video marketing strategies as traditional video may not always be enough.

 The pandemic has accelerated the growth of AR and VR as brands across industries used it to create virtual experiences.
 Retail stores offered virtual “try before you buy,” healthcare providers used AR and VR for self-guided diagnostics, and educators kept students engaged with AR- and VR-powered games and activities.

 Just like with live video, our view on what kinds of experiences can be virtual has transformed over the past year and a half, and consumers will be unlikely to want to give up the convenience and accessibility these virtual options provide.
 AR and VR may never totally replace the in-person experience, but they’re definitely here to stay as a key tactic for video marketers.

 Marketers today are creating videos specifically to be watched silently.
 Sounds crazy, right?
 Isn’t the whole point of a video to have image and sound?
 Not anymore.